-I originally bought this for facial use back while I was testing my theory that exfoliating cleansers don’t really work for the skin but ended up using it on my legs and body and I liked it a lot.
+I originally bought this for facial use back while I was testing my theory that exfoliating cleansers don’t really work for the skin, but I ended up using it on my legs and body, and I liked it a lot.

 It contains alpha, beta, and polyhydroxy acids that help exfoliate and smoothen the skin.